CBD has undoubtedly taken the beauty world by storm -- sales are expected to surpass $20 billion by 2024.

 Many beauty brands jump on the CBD trend train and claim their products have CBD in them when they actually don't.
 A common consumer mistake is misunderstanding the ingredients hemp seed oil and cannabis sativa seed oil for CBD.
 To be clear, thesedo not contain any CBD.

 "Many companies are photographing these hemp seed oil products among cannabis leaves and other images of cannabis culture in order to further confuse the consumer, " warns Cindy Capobianco, co-founder and president of luxury CBD brand Lord Jones, which has garnered a celebrity following, including Mandy Moore, Kristen Bell, Olivia Wilde and more.
 "CBD is found within the stalk, flower and leaves of the hemp plant -- not in the seeds.
-Hemp seed oil has been around for centuries and is a wonderful ingredient for the skin and the body due to its high levels of omega 3 and omega 6 fatty acids, but for those looking for the anti-inflammatory and analgesic benefits of CBD, users must look for a product [whose] packaging clearly states that it contains CBD."
+Hemp seed oil has been around for centuries and is a wonderful ingredient for the skin and the body due to its high levels of omega 3 and omega 6 fatty acids, but for those looking for the benefits of CBD, users must look for a product [whose] packaging clearly states that it contains CBD."

 First and foremost, always read the label.